yuan-xy/marso/docs/docs/parser-tree.rst

 Parser Tree
 ===========

-The parser tree is returned by calling :py:meth:`parso.Grammar.parse`.
+The parser tree is returned by calling :py:meth:`marso.Grammar.parse`.

-.. note:: Note that parso positions are always 1 based for lines and zero based for columns.
+.. note:: Note that marso positions are always 1 based for lines and zero based for columns.
 This means the first position in a file is (1, 0).

 Parser Tree Base Classes
 ------------------------

 Generally there are two types of classes you will deal with:
-:py:class:`parso.tree.Leaf` and :py:class:`parso.tree.BaseNode`.
+:py:class:`marso.tree.Leaf` and :py:class:`marso.tree.BaseNode`.

-.. autoclass:: parso.tree.BaseNode
+.. autoclass:: marso.tree.BaseNode
     :show-inheritance:
     :members:

-.. autoclass:: parso.tree.Leaf
+.. autoclass:: marso.tree.Leaf
     :show-inheritance:
     :members:

 All nodes and leaves have these methods/properties:

-.. autoclass:: parso.tree.NodeOrLeaf
+.. autoclass:: marso.tree.NodeOrLeaf
     :members:
     :undoc-members:
     :show-inheritance: